jesuscast/Statistical-Lorem/README.md

 ```

 We currently only support 'scifi', and 'philosophy'.
-If interest is shown I'll add more options.1
+If interest is shown I'll add more options.

 ## Instructions
 Just copy the script lorem.py; you can clone the repo if necessary: